udituen/CMPUT663_core_peripheral_developers/README.md

 # CMPUT663_core_peripheral_developers
 This project leverages Bertopic and GPT3 to identify topics prevalent between core and peripheral developers.
 We utilized a dataset containing conversations between developers and ChatGPT obtained from DevGPT (MSR challenge '23) to make our findings.
+## Requirements
+The dependencies and libraries needed to reproduce our results are contained in the requirements.txt file
 ## Pre-processing the data

 ## Reproducing the results